 Re-used edible grade bottles are a free, recycled resource, and therefore fit into everyone's budget.
 Re-using them keeps them OUT of the landfills.

-use gallon milk jugs for storage or drinking.
+DO NOT use gallon milk jugs for storage or drinking.
 They are designed to break down and biodegrade.
 Within six months they can start leaking in your storage area, and no matter how well you wash them, you can't get out all of the milk fats, which will leach back into your water.
 The same goes for cooking oil bottles.
 Toss them out.